jtalamini/2dhmsr/LabTeaching@OsloMet.md

 * (up to) 4 ropes (= upper bounds to the distance between rigid bodies)

 Actuation mode:
-- Force applied on the mass center along the direction connecting it to the voxel center.
+- Force applied on the mass center along the direction connecting it to the voxel center
-- Area actuation (default mode) = instantaneously change the voxel area:
+- Springs rest length (default mode)
   - Allows compression/expansion
   - Takes into account other forces acting on the voxel